garrettmiller/WiFIDS/README.txt

 python-picamera
 pi-motion-lite
 python-sqlite
+django

 Setup (on Debian-like OS):

 tar -xvf wifids.tar
 chmod +x *.py
-sudo apt-get -y install python libssl-dev iw python-scapy tcpdump python-netaddr python-colorama python-picamera python-sqlite cd /usr/share/pyshared/netaddr/eui && sudo python ./ieee.py sudo mkdir /var/www/images/
+sudo apt-get -y install python libssl-dev iw python-scapy tcpdump python-netaddr python-colorama python-picamera python-sqlite python-django cd /usr/share/pyshared/netaddr/eui && sudo python ./ieee.py

 NOTE: You may have to add the main user to the "video" group to use the camera, if this isn't enabled by default.
 To do this, run (as root, replacing 'username'):